CesiumGS/3d-tiles/extensions/3DTILES_content_gltf/README.md

 ## Overview

-This extension allows a tileset to use [glTF](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) models directly as tile content.
+This extension allows a tileset to use [glTF](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) assets directly as tile content.
 Both `glTF` JSON and `GLB` binary formats are supported.

 Using glTF as a tile format simplifies content pipelines from creation to runtime.
-This allows greater compatibility with existing tools (e.g. 3D modeling software, validators, optimizers) that create or process glTF models.
+This allows greater compatibility with existing tools (e.g. 3D modeling software, validators, optimizers) that create or process glTF assets.
 Runtime engines that currently support glTF can more easily support 3D Tiles.

 ## Extension JSON

-`3DTILES_content_gltf` is a property of the top-level `extensions` object and contains two optional properties:
+With this extension, the tile content may be a glTF asset.
+In order to allow runtime engines to determine compatibility before loading the content, any extensions that are required by the glTF asset must be declared in the `3DTILES_content_gltf` object.
+This is a property of the top-level tileset `extensions` object and contains two optional properties:

 * `extensionsUsed`: an array of glTF extensions used by glTF content in the tileset.
 * `extensionsRequired`: an array of glTF extensions required by glTF content in the tileset.

-Declaring glTF extensions in the tileset JSON allows runtime engines to determine compatibility before loading content.
+The following is an example of using the `3DTILES_content_gltf` extension to directly refer to a glTF asset, which in turn requires the `EXT_mesh_gpu_instancing` extension:

 ```json
 {